Alex Murdaugh is denied bond on $3M theft charges

 Murdaugh continues to insist he had nothing to do with the June deaths of his wife, Maggie, 52, and their son Paul, 22.
 Murdaugh said he returned to their rural Colleton County home to find them shot to death.
 Tight-lipped state police have neither named any suspects nor ruled anyone out.

 The Murdaugh family has dominated the legal community in Hampton County for nearly the past century.
-Murdaugh’s father, grandfather and great-grandfather were elected prosecutors and the family founded and built a prestigious law firm known for suing railroads.
+Murdaugh’s father, grandfather and great-grandfather were elected prosecutors and their prestigious law firm became known for suing railroads.

-This story has been corrected; the housekeeper’s name was Gloria, not Glorida.

 Follow Jeffrey Collins on Twitter at https://twitter.com/JSCollinsAP.

-Note: This story has been edited to correct the housekeeper’s name to Gloria and that she died in 2018.